durgaprasad-dev-cse/Cybersecurity-Platform/README.md

 The AI Cybersecurity Agent can work alongside the existing file-analysis functionality.

-Potential file-analysis information includes:
+Potential File Information

-File type
+🔹 File Type

+Identifies the type of uploaded resource.

-File extension
+🔹 File Extension

+Examines the file extension.

-File size
+🔹 File Size

+Examines file size.

-SHA-256 hash
+🔹 SHA-256 Hash

+Uses the file hash as an identification value.

-Metadata
+🔹 Metadata

+Examines available file metadata.

-Security indicators
+🔹 Security Indicators

-Threat-intelligence results
+Analyzes available static security indicators.

+🔹 Threat Intelligence

+Uses available external threat-intelligence information.

 The objective is to analyze files safely without executing untrusted content.

 📱 AI APK Security Analysis

-The AI Cybersecurity Agent can also assist with static APK security analysis.
+The AI Cybersecurity Agent can assist with static APK security analysis.

-Potential indicators include:
+Potential APK Indicators

-Package information
+🔹 Package Information

+Application package and metadata information.

-Android permissions
+🔹 Android Permissions

+Security-sensitive permissions requested by the application.

-Application components
+🔹 Application Components

+Activities, services, receivers, and other components.

-Certificate information
+🔹 Certificate Information

+Available signing-certificate information.

-Embedded URLs
+🔹 Embedded URLs

+URLs discovered during static analysis.

-Suspicious strings
+🔹 Suspicious Strings

+Potentially suspicious strings inside the application.

+🔹 Native Libraries

-Native libraries
+Native libraries contained within the APK.

-DEX files
+🔹 DEX Files

+Android executable files contained within the package.

-File hashes
+🔹 File Hashes

-Threat-intelligence results
+Cryptographic identification of the APK.

+🔹 Threat Intelligence

+Available external security intelligence.

-APK analysis is performed as static analysis and should not require executing the uploaded application.
+APK analysis should be performed as static analysis and should not require executing the uploaded application.

 🚨 AI Scam Detection

-One of the planned capabilities of the AI Cybersecurity Agent is scam-risk analysis.
+One planned capability of the AI Cybersecurity Agent is scam-risk analysis.

-The system can examine characteristics commonly associated with suspicious online activity, including:

-Urgent security messages
-Suspicious login requests
-Fake verification requests
-Requests for sensitive information
+Potential Scam Indicators
+🔹 Urgent Security Messages

+Messages designed to pressure users into immediate action.

+🔹 Suspicious Login Requests

+Unexpected requests to log into an account.

+🔹 Fake Verification Requests

+Requests claiming that an account requires immediate verification.

+🔹 Sensitive Information Requests

+Requests for passwords, OTPs, financial information, or other confidential data.

-Suspicious URLs
+🔹 Suspicious URLs

-Potential brand impersonation
-Unusual website structures
+Links containing potentially suspicious characteristics.

+🔹 Brand Impersonation

+Potential imitation of legitimate organizations or services.

+🔹 Unusual Website Structures

+Website structures that may indicate suspicious activity.

-Suspicious file or application characteristics
+🔹 Suspicious Files or Applications

+Files or applications containing unusual security characteristics.

+AI Explanation

-The agent can then provide an understandable explanation of the detected indicators.
+The agent can provide an understandable explanation of the indicators identified during analysis.

 📊 AI Risk Assessment

 The AI Cybersecurity Agent is designed around risk assessment rather than absolute security claims.

-Possible classifications include:
+Possible Classifications
 🟢 LOW RISK

+No significant suspicious indicators were identified by the available analysis.

 🟡 SUSPICIOUS

+One or more indicators require additional investigation or caution.

 🔴 HIGH RISK
-🟢 Low Risk

-No significant suspicious indicators were identified by the available analysis.

-🟡 Suspicious

-One or more indicators require additional investigation or caution.

-🔴 High Risk

 Multiple significant indicators may indicate a potentially dangerous resource.